Swim safe for schools

 Swim Safe is open to children aged 7-14.

-To take part, they must be able to swim a minimum of 25 metres unaided.
+To take part, they must be able to swim a minimum of 25m.
 This is usually achieved around Stage 4 of Swim England's Learn to Swim Pathway.

-A teacher must be present throughout the session to act as the children’s guardian.
+A parent, guardian or teacher must be present throughout the session.

 Why is Swim Safe needed?